DarFang/Itch.io-Builds/TheGauntlet/README.md

 Link to play https://dariusfang.itch.io/the-gauntlet

 ## Challenges Faced During Assignment:
 The hardest part of the assignment was making sure the game ran smoothly from start to finish as well as the gameplay flow.
 After the first release, a lot of time was spent optimizing the game using techniques like LOD, occlusion culling, and static batching to improve performance.
+This was my first attempt at a complete game.
+With that in mind there were a few iterations with one being feedback for the game.
+The game originally lacked challenging rooms since players just have to walk up to the end of the door without any restrictions.

 ### Updated Features: